wzaielamri/PauLie/docs/source/average_otoc.rst

 If we Heisenberg-evolve one of the operators under some dynamics as :math:`V_t = U^{\dagger}VU` where :math:`U=e^{-iHt}`, the operators :math:`W` and :math:`V_t` begin to fail to commute as the operator :math:`V` gets scrambled under the dynamics.
 The decay of the OTOC :math:`F(W, V_t)` is a well-studied probe of operator scrambling in quantum systems.

-Given a Pauli string dynamical Lie algebra (DLA), we can compute the average OTOC between two Pauli strings where the Heisenberg-evolution is averaged over the dynamics using the function `average_otoc`:
+Given a Pauli string dynamical Lie algebra (DLA), we can compute the average OTOC between two Pauli strings where the Heisenberg-evolution is averaged over the dynamics using the function :code:`average_otoc`:

 .. code-block:: python